 The Career & Technical Education budget is comprised of three areas of programming including CTE, New Visions and Career Studies.
-The increase in rates for Career & Technical Education range from 1.5 percent to 8.69 percent for 2023-2024.
+The increase in rates for Career & Technical Education range from 2.0 percent to 5.46 percent for 2024-2025.

 Participation in CTE remains strong.
-There are many high-skilled, highdemand, high-salary career paths in various industries where employers are eager for a trained workforce.
-As a result the 2023-2024 budget contains new and expanded CTE program offerings based on interest such as: expansion of Gaming & Multimedia in our southern region; expansion of the Welding program in our northern region; and a new offering for New Visions in Business, Finance & Accounting at Columbia-Greene Community College.
+There are many high-skilled, high-demand, high-salary career paths in various industries where employers are eager for a trained workforce.
+As a result the 2024-2025 budget contains new and expanded CTE program offerings based on interest such as: the launch of a new two-year Education Careers program; an Electrical Trades program; expansion of Welding, Culinary, Criminal Justice; and an additional firefighting curriculum as part of a two-year Fire & EMS program.